Menu Menu

 Architectural design exhibition

-"(un)Made in China" served as a platform for dialogue and exploration, inviting visitors to contemplate the intricate relationship between architecture, society, and development.
-Through thoughtfully curated exhibits, the exhibition encouraged a deeper understanding of the challenges and opportunities faced by international design firms in the Chinese architectural landscape.
+The exhibition became a space for conversation and discovery, inviting visitors to explore the complex connections between architecture, society, and development.
+Through carefully selected exhibits, we encouraged deeper understanding of both the challenges and exciting opportunities that international design firms encounter in China's evolving architectural scene.

-The iceberg podium ignited the imagination and invited audience to ponder the remarkable depth and significance of every architectural project, allowing them to be inspired and moved as they explored the rich tapestry of narratives that lie beneath the surface.
+The podium sparked curiosity and invited the audience to discover the deeper stories behind each architectural project, inspiring them to explore the rich narratives hidden beneath the surface.

 Two-sided poster: Winner at 2012 Design For Asia

-The graphic design took inspiration from the intricate details of an architectural technical drawing, resulting in conceptual promotional materials for the exhibition.
+The graphic design took inspiration from the intricate details of an architectural technical drawing.

 The exhibition catalogue book